 - 1 cup brown sugar

 - In a large bowl combine flour, baking powder, confectioner's sugar, egg and a pinch of salt.
-Shred 1/2 cup cold butter and combine with flour.
-Knead the dough by hand or in the mixer with dough hook attachment.
+Add 1 cup cold butter (you can shred cold butter on the grater or cut into small pieces before adding to the flour) and combine with flour.
+Knead the dough by hand until pea sized crumble.
+Knead to form a ball with your hands.

 - Make a ball, cover with foil and place in the fridge for 30 minutes.

 - In the meantime, in a large pan melt 4 Tbsp. butter, add apples and cook on low-medium heat for 10 minutes.
 When apples will be soft add cinnamon and brown sugar.
 Cook for another 5 minutes.
 Remove from heat and set aside.

 - Preheat oven to 350 F. Prepare 13 x 9 baking pan with parchment paper.